dlisage/deals/README.md

 ## How to run specs
 * `bundle exec rspec`

+## Notes
+* For security reason master.key should not be checked in to repo.
+It is checked in just for convenience purpose.

 ## TODO list for future improvements
 * Seperate frond end as a react app.
 * Improve back end as api app.
 * Add more comments.
 * Use rubocop and eslint to refine code style.
 * Move js constants and css to dedicated files.
+* Investigate google chart to display all names for the column chart.